princeton-vl/OMNI-DC/README.md

-We also provide instructions on how to process the original datasets to get them, check [this link](src/robust_dc_protocol/README.md):
+We also provide instructions on how to process the original datasets to get these npy files, check [this link](src/robust_dc_protocol/README.md):

 #### Testing
 ```